cisco-open/cisco-catalyst-wan-sdk/CONTRIBUTING.md

 ### Environment Variables
 - `catalystwan_devel` when set: loggers will be configured according to `./logging.conf` and `urllib3.exceptions.InsecureRequestWarning` will be suppressed

+- `catalystwan_auth_trace` when set: authentication requests will not be anonymized in logs

-- `catalystwan_export_endpoints` when set `endpoints-md` pre-commit step will generate `ENDPOINTS.md` file in addition to perform definition checks.
+- `catalystwan_export_endpoints` when set: `endpoints-md` pre-commit step will generate `ENDPOINTS.md` file in addition to perform definition checks.
 This should be set only when creating version bump commit with new release tag.

 ## Code guidelines